 The mission of the Friends Of The Kewaunee Pierhead Lighthouse is to provide financial and physical support for the restoration and ongoing maintenance associated with the lighthouse.

 Once preserved, the lighthouse and other historical and maritime features in Kewaunee will become an educational and recreational asset to the community.

-We have had some fundraisers already to get started and to get the word out, but it will soon be time for a larger campaign.
-Be on the lookout for opportunities to learn more about the restoration progress and what you can do to support our efforts.
+Be on the lookout for opportunities to learn more about the restoration progress (including tours!) and what you can do to support our efforts.

 City of Kewaunee – Information about the Lighthouse from the City

 Lighthouse Friends – A very comprehensive history

 Thank you for visiting!